With caravan thefts still a major concern a caravan tracking system can be one way to beat the thieves and recover your tourer if it’s ever stolen.

 SmarTrack Caravan Protector – Thatcham S7 approved

-There are lots of upgrades here, including a new website (going live in January 2020) in conjunction with upgrades to the tracker’s free app (android or Apple).
-There’s also a free online account (it was previously offered at a charge), that keeps a fully accurate history of all your travels – and can be used to reminisce on your holiday memories.
+There are lots of upgrades here, in conjunction with upgrades to the tracker’s free app (android or Apple).
+There’s also a free online account that keeps a fully accurate history of all your travels – and can be used to reminisce on your holiday memories.

-Plus, there’s a geo-fence option whereby you can set up a virtual perimeter around your caravan and will alert the operating centre if the caravan is moved outside this.
-This can also be set for every port in the UK so, if a caravan arrives at such an area the tracking system will instantly question it.
+Plus, there’s a geo-fence option whereby you can set up a virtual perimeter around your caravan at a specific location (such as your storage site) and it will alert the operating centre if the caravan is moved outside this.
+This can also be set for every port in the UK so if a caravan arrives at such an area the tracking system will instantly question it.

 It can also be connected to aftermarket alarm systems, such as Autowatch.

-Key features Thatcham S7 rated, proactive via geo-fence, 24-hour monitoring by Global Telemetrics, low battery messaging, fully transferable to next vehicle (terms and conditions apply), three-year warranty (extendable to 12), manufactured in Britain.
+Key features Thatcham S7 rated, proactive via geo-fence, 24-hour monitoring by Global Telemetrics, movement alerts, fully transferable to the next vehicle (terms and conditions apply), three-year warranty (extendable to 12), manufactured in Britain.

 Star Player #3